 Once you cover the harder areas, use the foil tape to secure those wraps.
 Then use the rest of the insulated roll to cover the remaining pipe.
 You should end up with something similar to this picture below.
 Don’t worry if your well pump does not look like a Picasso- this is not artwork here.

-Ok, now after taping everything together, grab the bubble wrap and the foil tape.
+After taping everything together, grab the bubble wrap and the foil tape.
 Try to cut out sections of the bubble wrap that could wrap an entire section at a time.
 I think in this specific case I ended up with 4 panels of the bubble wrap in total.
 I then started at the long end of the pipe and made my way over to the pump house.
 This in theory means I covered the pipe more than once to further insulate it from the cold.
 Use the foil tape to secure each section then use the tape to connect each bubble wrap panel together.

 Here is my finished product that should be good down into the teens and lower, that is as long as we run the water periodically.